hanami/guides/content/actions/testing.md

   subject { action.call(params) }

-  context 'when user login' do
+  context 'when user is logged in' do
     let(:session) { { account_id: 1 } }

     it { expect(subject[0]).to eq 200 }
   end

-  context 'when user not login' do
+  context 'when user is not logged in' do
     let(:session) { {} }

     it { expect(subject).to redirect_to('/login') }